Windows 10 S will fuel Microsoft’s Chromebook competitors

 Windows 10 S allows the company to slot into existing schools and districts without forcing them to scrap everything and start again.
 Much like consumers, schools don’t want to change up operating systems every couple of years when the time comes to refresh a device.
 By introducing these systems now, the company hopes to cut off some of the market share erosion that has occurred over the past couple of years, thanks to Chromebooks and to a lesser extent iPads.

 And the company certainly has a chance to do that outside of the US, where Chromebooks haven’t made much of a dent.
+And in doing so, it hopes to shape the minds — and purchasing decisions — of a new generation of PC users.

 The new operating system is due out in the summer, in time for the new school year.

 0